 The Compute from PPP option, which also appears under the Coord. options pull-down, can be used to easily check or survey base station data using the Precise Point Processor.
 When using this option, the differences between the loaded and computed coordinates are displayed.
+If the master station has a NovAtel receiver and the user has an NRT subscription, PPP-AR will be used.
 Note that PPP accuracy is largely dependent on the length of the survey and the quality of the data.